 The maximum number of boys that can be accommodated in any one course is 50, and if more than that apply, then boys will unfortunately have to be allocated on a first-come-first-served basis.
 In the case of Music II, the maximum number of boys that can be accommodated is 20.
 While the associated subjects (not Music II) can be continued in Grade 10 and beyond, it is perfectly normal for a boy to take one for the richness of the learning opportunity and then not after Grade 9.

-Please indicate your preferences on the form overleaf, and then return it to me by Monday 15 October.
+Please indicate your preferences on the online form by Friday 11 October 2019.
 If you have any queries or issues you would like to talk through, please do not hesitate to contact me.
-You can also send the information directly to me by e-mail if that suits you better.

 Yours in learning,